 Jesus sent His mother as a sign to the Aztecs that she was to bring them to Christ through her.
 And it worked!
 Over 10 million Aztecs converted in the next 10 years.

 What if we all tried to do what Juan Diego did—to bring Mary to others to help build a culture of life?
 We may not be able to convert millions, but even if we just change one heart or one mind, we will have succeeded.

 During this week when we have two special days devoted to Mary, let us reflect on how we can be more like her and how we can all create our own “tilmas” to help others see pro-life truths.

 What does that mean?
 Juan Diego’s tilma brought Mary to where she was barely known.
 Think about some of the ways we can use Mary to bring others to Christ.

-You could talk with your children and use our downloadable lesson entitled Our Lady of Guadalupe: Honoring the Patroness of Preborn Children to help them understand—and then articulate to others—the truth behind this beautiful miracle.
+You could talk with your children and use the Culture of Life Studies Program’s downloadable lesson entitled Our Lady of Guadalupe: Honoring the Patroness of Preborn Children to help them understand—and then articulate to others—the truth behind this beautiful miracle.